Beauty and Pock Face: Analysis

+In his first catalogue of Chinese folktales, devised by folklorist Wolfram Eberhard in 1937, Eberhard abstracted a Chinese folktype he tentatively termed (Aschenbrödel) ("Cinderella").
+In this type, indexed as number 32 in his catalogue, a beautiful maiden lives with her mean step-relatives, but a cow provides her with food and helps her in tasks; the female step-relatives kill the cow to punish the maiden, who uses the cow's bones to provide her with dresses; the maiden attends a party or festivity and marries a scholar.

+Continuation of the story

 According to Sinologist Boris L. Riftin, unlike European variants of Cinderella, wherein the princess marries the prince and the tale ends, Asian variants (which include those from China and Southeast Asia) segue into the revenge of the stepfamily and the heroine's replacement by her stepsister.
-In the second part of the story, states Ding Naitong, the heroine goes through a cycle of transformations (bird/tree/object), until she regains human form at an old woman's house.
+In both Eberhard's and Ting's indexes, Chinese variants of Cinderella can segue into the heroine being drowned and going through a cycle of transformations (from bird to bamboo).

 Motifs

+The mother's reincarnation

+According to Eberhard's index, the heroine's helper is a fish in Southern China.
+In Ting's index, in type 510A, "Cinderella", the heroine's helper is a fish.
+In the southeastern and Chinese versions of this type of story, the heroine's mother is reborn in the shape of a water animal: in the tales of the Viet, Cham, and Thai people it is almost always a fish (or shrimp), but in Han texts she turns into a bovine animal, like a cow or a buffalo.

 The series of transformations can be found in other fairy tales, such as "A String of Pearls Twined with Golden Flowers" and "The Boys with the Golden Stars".
 "Sweetheart Roland" includes fewer transformations, but also has the heroine appearing secretly to do housework for a benefactor.

 In a Burmese tale titled The Big Tortoise, at the end of the tale, after she was replaced by her ugly stepsister, the heroine goes through two physical transformations: the heroine, Mistress Youngest, visits her stepfamily, who drops a cauldron of boiling water over her and she becomes a white paddy-bird.
 Later, the false bride kills her bird form and asks the cook to roast it.
 The cook buries the bird's remains behind the kitchen, where a quince tree sprouts.
 An old couple passes by the quince tree and a large fruit falls on their lap that they take home and put in an earthen jar.
 The fruit contains the true princess and, when the old couple leaves their cottage, the princess goes out of the earthen jar to tidy up the place.